learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-2. What is yarn?
-What file(s) are modified in a React application when you run yarn?
+2. What is React?
+Why would you use it?

   Your answer: